 Lessons are charged by the session and are 8 weeks long.
 Our staff will evaluate students and their goals and ability will determine the length of the riding lesson.
-Lessons are $52 for a ½ hour private or a 1-hour group lesson (3 or more riders).
-The minimum recommended age for adaptive riding is 4 years old however we do have programs for younger children.
+Lessons are $53 for a ½ hour private or a 1-hour group lesson (3 or more riders).
+The minimum recommended age for adaptive riding is 5 years old however we do have programs for younger children.
 Scholarships are available for those in financial need.
-Please call for more information.

 The well-trained therapy horse moves in a rhythmic, symmetrical and organized way.
 Each step the horse takes provides strong sensory and physical input in many dimensions including up and down; side to side; and back and forth.
 By asking for variations in these movements the therapist gains results that cannot be achieved by a machine or duplicated in a clinic setting.

 Ride On offers lessons for the siblings of our riders as well as the general public.
 Our PATH certified instructors and gentle horses are perfect for all those wishing to take beginner or intermediate English or western style lessons.
-We offer lessons at both Newbury Park and Chatsworth for only $52 for a group lesson (3 or more) for 1 hour.
-Please call for more information.
+We offer lessons at both Newbury Park and Chatsworth for only $53 for a group lesson (3 or more) for 1 hour.